AdobeDocs/analytics.en/help/export/analytics-data-feed/data-feed-overview.md

 ---
-description: Data that is collected from web sites, mobile apps, or is uploaded using web service APIs or data sources, is processed and stored in Adobe's Data Warehouse.
-This raw clickstream data forms the data set that is used by Adobe Analytics.
+description: Learn how to use data feeds to get raw data out of Adobe Analytics.
+Find out the prerequisites for using data feeds what to do next.
 keywords: clickstream;data feed;datafeed;Data Feed
-title: Analytics Data Feed overview
+title: Analytics Data Feed Overview
 feature: Data Feeds
 exl-id: 2cfff9ad-cdb5-4ae9-a266-4f3d3d046f0c
 ---